wdi-sg/pokedex-express-finale/README.md

 * Create a "super user" User account, and allow only User accounts with "super user" access to create new and modify existing Pokemons.

+* Use Postgres to make `email` a unique field for Users table, and prevent users from creating a new user account that uses an email that already exists in your database.

 ## Tips

 * Review the [explanation video](https://www.youtube.com/watch?v=yCX7YRFh0qM) to understand the overall flow of a Node + Express + Postgres app.